altocodenl/tagaway/readme.md

 - Reimplement select all after changes to client.

-- Fix issue in consistency check to include mp4 files & bytes.

 - Import:
    - Preserve original names in name field.
    - Check if dates are preserved.